 - Reciprocal In Vitro Fertilization (R-IVF)– This version of IVF has the same $12,000-$15,000 baseline cost, but since both partners will need the required medications in order to prepare their bodies, there’s additional costs of $3,000-$8,000 per cycle.

 If you’re at the point where you’re considering starting a family, reach out to a fertility specialist.
-They can go over the best options for you based on your medical history.
+A fertility doctor can go over the best options for you based on your medical history or fertility issues and set you up for a positive pregnancy.